kelseyn12/carecircle/TERMS_OF_USE.md

 **Last updated: October, 2025**

-## Welcome to Care Circle
+## Welcome to CareCircle Connect

-These terms explain the rules for using Care Circle, our app that helps families stay connected during important times.
+These terms explain the rules for using CareCircle Connect, our app that helps families stay connected during important times.
 By using our app, you agree to follow these terms.

-## What Care Circle Does
+## What CareCircle Connect Does

-Care Circle lets you:
+CareCircle Connect lets you:
 - Create private "circles" for your family and friends
 - Share updates (text and photos) with circle members
 - Invite others to join your circles